Nyhavn 27: Early history

-The property belonged to merchant Mads Mortensen at the time of the 1787 census.
-He resided in the building with his wife Charlotte Amalia Mortensen, his niece Anna Margrethe Lange, an office clerk a 16-year-old apprentice and a caretaker at that time.
+The property was at some point acquired by merchant Mads Mortensen.
+At the time of the 1787 census, Mortensen resided in the building with his wife Charlotte Amalia Mortensen, his niece Anna Margrethe Lange, an office clerk, a 16-year-old apprentice and a caretaker.

 18001849s

 The property was by 1801 owned by merchant Jens Johansen.
 He resided in the building with three employees in his grocery business (one fuldmægtig and two with title of kontorbetjent), a housekeeper, the housekeeper's 10-year-old son, a maid and a caretaker.

 In the new cadastre of 1806, the property was again listed as No. 14 in St. Ann's East Quarter.
 It belonged to N. A. Aggersborg at that time.

 No. 14 was home to three households at the time of the 1834 census.
 Christian Bistrup, a barkeeper, resided in the associated dwelling with his wife Magrethe Brandt, two boys (aged 13 and 14) and two maids.
 Andreas Brandt, a merchant, resided on the first floor with his wife Hellene Brandt, their two children (aged seven and nine), a female lodger and a maid.
 Lars Madsen, a grocer (spækhøker), resided in the basement with his wife Mette Olsdatter, their three children (aged 10 to 15), a maid and six lodgers.

 The property was only home to two households at the 1840 census.
 Frederik Nelsen, a new restaurateur, resided on the ground floor with his wife Ane Kirstine Solberg, their three children (aged one to 10), a pastry baker (conditorsvend) and two maids.
 Lauritz Aabye Johnsen, an Aarhus-based merchant who operated a boat service between his home town and Copenhagen, resided on the first floor with his two children (aged four and 10), a housekeeper and a lodger.